 The optional preconditions specify whether the rule is considered for execution.
-The first precondition (made available as implicit variable LHS to the rule body) may be a path match, an artefact or an artefact collection.
+The first precondition (made available as implicit variable TO to the rule body) may be a path match, an artifact or an artifact collection.
 The following preconditions may be explicit rule calls.
 The execution results of the preconditions will be made available to the rule body in terms of implicit variables with names of the called rules and the rule return type described above.
 If neither pre- nor postcondition are given, also the separating colon can be omitted.